jack9966qk/Grpahics-Project-2/README.md

 This is the second project for the subject COMP30019 (Graphics and Interaction), in the University of Melbourne.
 Completed by Jack QIAN and Kevin CHEN, the project is a infinite-runner-like game in a procedurally generated, tubular stage and space themed environment.
 Various visual effects has been applied to the project, and interaction can be done in multiple ways.

+The project is built and tested in Unity 5.4.1f1.

+Here's a link to the [video for demonstration](https://youtu.be/vSwWNqF98To).

 ## Gameplay